doc4d/docs/docs/Concepts/classes.md

 For more details, see the [`This`](../commands/this) command description.

-## Class commands

-Several commands of the 4D language allows you to handle class features.

 ### `OB Class`

 #### `OB Class ( object ) -> Object | Null`